 The best-case scenario is some pain relief with a simple ingredient or treatment.
 Be cautious as even relatively harmless ingredients might irritate other parts of your gums and tongue.
 The most commonly shared tips for treating a sore tooth at home are:

-Garlic: Can kill germs that cause pain and inflammation.
-Usually applied by chewing a raw head of garlic or mashing it up and applying to the spot in pain.
+Can kill germs that cause pain and inflammation.
+Usually applied by chewing a raw head of garlic or mashing it up and applying it to the spot in pain.

 As with many natural remedies, most of these would probably be best used preventatively.
 By the time you truly have a toothache, there is likely a deeper problem that needs to be fixed.
 Pain is your body’s way of telling you that something is wrong.
 To be relieved of pain and prevent further damage, treat the cause, not the symptom.
 Blood, swelling, discoloration, and persisting pain should send you to the dentist right away.